-If your furnace has a pilot light, be sure the pilot is lit.
+If your furnace has a pilot light, look for the flame.
 Check your owner’s manual or the instructions posted inside the furnace cabinet for step-by-step lighting instructions.
-Usually this involves turning the gas valve to Off, waiting a couple of minutes, turning it to Pilot, pressing and holding it down while you light the flame, and waiting a minute or so, releasing it, and then turning it to On.
+Usually this involves first turning the gas valve to Off and waiting a couple of minutes.
+Then you turn it to Pilot.
+Next, press and hold it down while you light the flame.
+Last, wait a minute or so, release it, and then turn it to On.

 If the furnace won’t light or ignites but fails again, call a furnace repair technician.

 If your furnace runs and provides some heat but not enough

 1 Be sure nothing is blocking the flow of warm air, including drapes, furniture, and the like.

 2 Be sure the thermostat is set properly to “Heat” and the fan is set to “On” or “Auto.”
 Then try raising the set temperature 5 degrees and waiting a few minutes to make sure the thermostat is turning on the heat.

 3 Be sure the room heating registers are open.

 4 Check the filter.
 Because a dirty filter can reduce efficiency, replace it with a new air filter if it’s dirty.
 See How to Replace a Furnace, AC, or Heat Pump Filter.

 5 Get help.
 Last, if these simple steps don’t work, have a furnace repair technician check out your system because either the blower isn’t working properly or the system is out of balance.

 If your furnace does not heat at all